Ranch Bacon and Chive Gourgeres an easy and elegant appetizer perfect for any occasion.

 Once they’re on the trays and into the oven you can finish setting the table, grab a glass of wine, apply that lipstick that you meant to put on but were too busy with the main course, read my latest blog post.
 Whatever you want to.

-Then when the timer goes off pop a few of these into your mouth (okay you might want to wait just a few minutes for them to cool – details) while they’re still warm.
+Then when the timer goes off pop a few of these into your mouth.
+Okay you might want to wait just a few minutes for them to cool down.
 Cheese, bacon and chives all in one beautiful warm puffy bite.
 I have already experimented with several different varieties and cheeses.
-These are my favorite (but seriously I wouldn’t turn any away).
+These are my favorite but seriously I wouldn’t turn any away.